Roasbeef/btcdmon/README.md

 ####A drop-in monitoring solution for your partial view of the Bitcoin P2P network!

 ##What is this?
-`btcdmon` is a drop-in, dockerzied monitoring/metric-collection solution for induvidual nodes within the Bitcoin distributed system.
+`btcdmon` is a drop-in, dockerzied monitoring/metric-collection solution for individual nodes within the Bitcoin distributed system.
 With this system, you'll be able to closely monitor the health, status, and behavioral patterns of your ```btcd``` node(s) and subsequently the Bitcoin network as a whole.

 btcdmon only supports [btcd](https://github.com/conformal/btcd): an alternative full node bitcoin implementation written in Go written, and maintained by [conformal](https://www.conformal.com/).
 If you're looking for a similar system, but for a Bitcoin Core node instead, then you should check out [statoshi](https://github.com/jlopp/statoshi).
 Although, `btcdmon` differs from statoshi in many ways.